 Imagine going to the refrigerator at midnight to retrieve the tub of mint chocolate ice cream you purchased from Baskin Robbins two days prior.
 The tub is exactly where it should be when you open the refrigerator, yet it is empty.

-House sharing can be a minefield – from noisy flatmates to a lack of hygiene.
-However, if you’re on the opposite side of the situation, chances are you’ve encountered similar situations when sharing housing.
+Moving To A Shared Apartment can be a minefield – from noisy flatmates to a lack of hygiene.
+However, if you’re on the opposite side of the situation, chances are you’ve encountered similar experiences when sharing housing.

-We’ll be looking at five common issues that often arise when people move into shared apartments and offering tips on handling them.
-So whether you’re looking for a roommate or just trying to make your living situation more comfortable, read on to learn more about what to expect!
+Here are five common issues that often arise when moving to a shared apartment, along with helpful tips to handle them effectively.
+Whether you’re looking for a roommate or just trying to make your living situation more comfortable, read on to learn what to expect!

 Common Problems When Moving To A Shared Apartment